zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 Use the following procedure to add the custom HTTP headers.

 1. Open the file `zowe.yaml`.
-2. Find or add the property `components.gateway.apiml.security.auth.passticket.customAuthHeader` and set the value which represents the header's name.
+2. Find or add the property `components.gateway.apiml.security.auth.passticket.customAuthHeader` and set the value which represents the name of the header.
-3. Find or add the property `components.gateway.apiml.security.auth.passticket.customUserHeader` and set the value which represents the header's name.
+3. Find or add the property `components.gateway.apiml.security.auth.passticket.customUserHeader` and set the value which represents the name of the header.
 4. Restart Zowe.

 Requests through the Gateway towards the southbound service now contain the custom HTTP headers with the PassTicket and the user ID.